Yahualica de González Gallo: History

+Construction of the main temple in pink quarry, between the years 1850 and 1876.

+It became a political and judicial police station in 1896.

+It was renamed Yahualica de González Gallo in 1964.

 Transportation

 Yahualica is served by bus and taxi services, as well as highways leading into and out of Yahualica and throughout the city.
 The highway transit system includes Fed 71 and Jal 225 (Jal 225) which run entirely in the municipality.
 Fed 78, southbound, leads to Tepatitlán/Cuquío and northbound to Nochistlán/Aguascalientes.
 Jal 225 runs east towards the ranchos of Huisquilco, El Durazno, San Isidro, and Pastores.